typehero/typehero/apps/web/src/components/wizard/default-description.md

 ### Description

-Please enter a well written description of your challenge.
+Please enter a well-written description of your challenge.

 We find that including code snippets in your description is extremely helpful.